 Fourth, good babi kecap has a balance taste of cinnamon, ginger, garlic, star anise, pepper and fennel seeds.
 If you could not find them separately just buy them all-in-one as five-spice powder.
 It is available at any Asian grocers in town.

 Fifth, keep the pork belly a whole, don’t cut them in pieces.
 Only cut them before serving.
 This way you could prevent them disintegrating during the cooking process.
 This manner is actually unorthodox, but it really does the trick.
-I learned this from my husband.

 Ingredients for 4-5 persons: